RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Introduction

-The need to evolve evaluation strategies to meet the demands of multi-component LLM systems can be demonstrated via a simple example of implementing Retrieval-Augmented Generation (RAG).
+The need to evolve evaluation strategies to meet the demands of multi-step LLM systems can be demonstrated via a simple example of implementing Retrieval-Augmented Generation (RAG).
 RAG systems are conventionally judged by the final summary's fidelity to an ideal summary \cite{lin2004rouge, papineni2002bleu}.
 A more insightful evaluation, however, would be to determine the point of failure (e.g., retrieval vs. generation) and characterize its nature (e.g., irrelevant retrieval vs. incoherent retrieved sets), to provide a more accurate depiction of the system's capabilities and shortcomings.
-Now, suppose we also extend this system to include different tools for retrieval and a reflection loop to self-correct those retrieved documents (i.e. \cite{yue2024inference}); every additional component that gets added increases the scope of agent activity, the interaction effects, and the multitude of decisions that need to be understood and evaluated.
+Suppose we extend this RAG system to include tools for retrieval and a reflection loop to self-correct those retrieved documents (e.g. \citet{yue2024inference}); every additional component that is added increases the scope of agent activity, the interaction effects, and the multitude of decisions that need to be tracked and evaluated.